2006 Women's World Team Squash Championships

-The 2006 Women's World Team Squash Championships is the women's edition of the 2006 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
-The event were held at the Royal Glenora Club in Edmonton, Alberta, Canada and took place from September 24 to September 30, 2006.
+The 2006 Women's World Team Squash Championships was the women's edition of the 2006 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
+The event was held at the Royal Glenora Club in Edmonton, Alberta, Canada from September 24 to 30, 2006.
 The tournament was organized by the World Squash Federation and Squash Canada.
-The England team won his sixth World Team Championships beating the Egyptian team in the final.
+The England team won their sixth World Team Championships, beating the Egyptian team in the final.

 Participating teams

 A total of 16 teams competed from all the five confederations: Africa, America, Asia, Europe and Oceania.